uinix-js/uinix-theme/readme.md

 uinix-theme is originally inspired by the ideas in [theme-ui], and evolves these ideas into framework-agnostic and fully configurable APIs, implemented via [fela].

-uinix-theme approaches theme systems with the following emphasis:
+uinix-theme approaches theme systems with the following principles:
-- Fully-configurable: Allow consumers to own their own spec instead of providing an opinionated one.
+- Fully-configurable: Enable consumers to own their own spec instead of providing an opinionated one.
-- Framework-agnostic: solve the domain problem in JS and not in specific frameworks.
+- Framework-agnostic: Solve the domain problem in JS and not in specific frameworks.
-- Build-free: APIs are usable without the need for a build system (e.g. directly in browsers as plain JS).
+- Build-free: APIs are usable without the need for a build system (e.g. directly usable in browsers as plain JS).
 - Update-free: APIs are intended to be stable, imparting confidence for both maintainers and consumers of the project.

 ### Version